|

 Jools' career as a television presenter has run parallel

-when he interviewed The Police for a documentary that
+he interviewed The Police for a documentary that was made

-was made while they were recording at George Martin's
+while they were recording at George Martin's Montserrat

-Montserrat studio.
-Jools then auditioned to become co-presenter
+studio.
+Jools then auditioned to become co-presenter (with

-(with Paula Yates) of The Tube, which achieved
+Paula Yates) of The Tube, which achieved almost

-almost immediate cult status and discovered a whole
+immediate cult status and discovered a whole new generation

-and 1986.
-Jools also managed to secure a rare interview
+also managed to secure a rare interview with Miles Davis,

-1991 Jools unearthed some of the roots of American
+Jools unearthed some of the roots of American music, which

-music, which led him to talk to (and play with) many
+led him to talk to (and play with) many of his heroes,

-of his heroes, including Fats Domino, Dr. John, and
+including Fats Domino, Dr. John, and Lee Dorsey.

-In 1988, Jools wrote a six-part series with Roland Rivron,
+In 1988, Jools wrote a six-part series with Rowland Rivron,

-The Groovy Fellas, about a Martian visiting Earth.
+The Groovy Fellers, about a Martian visiting Earth.

 Between 1988 and 1990, Jools performed in and co-hosted